 PG&E blames climate change for the uptick in California fires, and they aren’t wrong—but they’ve also been complicit, Stokes says.
 “These gas and electric utilities are not leaders at all in climate change,” though they may enjoy less notoriety as wild-scale polluters compared to oil producers.

 Utilities may invest in renewables on their own grand, centralized scale, but it’s in service to maintaining the same grand bargain and the monopoly that makes such a massive operation profitable.
 Utility companies are heavily invested in maintaining the status quo, and new consumer-controlled technologies like home solar systems present an existential threat to their market power.

 “They have a lot of fixed costs, so they have to spread those fixed costs across fewer customers, and then they have to raise the price—and that means it’s more profitable for the next person to go solar,” says Stokes.
 “More people go solar and [the utility] controls less of the grid.”

 As renewable technology has advanced, large utility companies have had to compete with their own customers in order to maintain dominance, which is why they’ve lobbied states to impose higher and higher fees on solar users, making the savings less attractive, and the spiral less likely.

 “Utilities are not really innovative companies.
-They innovated a sort of centralised electricity system and the distributed model really changes that,” says Stokes.
+They innovated a sort of centralized electricity system and the distributed model really changes that,” says Stokes.
 “They haven’t figured out how to profit from it.”

 But solar technology has come a long way since utilities first feared the death spiral.
 When consumers install just panels on their roofs, they’re relying on the existing grid to store the energy they produce.
 Home batteries that do that storage work as well as manage voltage are what can make a new kind of distributed power grid really work.
 It’s a different spiral: The more demand for the batteries, the cheaper they get.